digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

           do create this with value = value * 2
   ...

-Compiled changes will be checked against the previous version and pass:
+Compiled changes are checked against the previous version and pass:

 .. code:: bash